This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 The Minister of Foreign Affairs considers it is a question of “when, not if” New Zealand recognises Palestinian statehood.

 The current realities on the ground demand that we focus on the needs of the moment, so that the conditions can be created to advance a political solution.
-This is why we continue to call for all parties to cease hostilities, for Hamas to release its hostages, and for Israel to enable the flow of humanitarian aid into Gaza.
+This is why we continue to call for full implementation of the ceasefire deal, including Hamas to release its hostages, and for Israel to enable the flow of humanitarian aid into Gaza.

 Does New Zealand make formal declaration of recognition of states?

-New Zealand has a long-standing policy of not making formal declarations of recognition of states but rather implying recognition through the scope and nature of our actions.
+New Zealand has a long-standing policy of generally not making formal declarations of recognition of states.
+Instead, recognition to be inferred by the nature and level of New Zealand’s dealings with the entity in question.

 How many times have the Prime Minister, Minister of Foreign Affairs, and Ministry of Foreign Affairs and Trade officials met with Israel, the Palestinian Authority, and community groups since 7 October 2023?